cl-hart/skills-communicate-using-markdown/README.md

 </footer>
 <!--
-  I changed Exchange from h3 to h2
+  I changed Exchange from h3 to h1 and 'How it Looks' -->
--->